 Since then, our relationship has grown and the generosity of Fred.
 Olsen passengers and crew has made a lifesaving difference at the RNLI.

 Fred.
-Olsen passengers and crews have funded five inshore lifeboats over the years, including the ‘Pride of Fred.
-Olsen’ Atlantic 85 lifeboat, which joined the RNLI’s relief fleet in 2018.
+Olsen passengers and crews have funded five inshore lifeboats over the years, including the Pride of Fred.
+Olsen - a B class Atlantic 85 lifeboat which joined the RNLI’s relief fleet in 2018.

 - three mobile training units

-three seminar rooms at The College, Poole
+- three seminar rooms at RNLI College in Poole

 - the development and cost of three lifeboat launching trolleys